 There is a consistent pattern here.
 The TVs are designed around picture quality where they are lightyears ahead of any monitor, while the monitors are designed more around high refresh rate fluidity.
 The fact that the TVs for some reason still use PWM backlighting highlights this the most, since the TVs actually have good response times (as do the monitors).
 Note that the backlight isn't visibly flickery on the TVs, but it harms motion clarity somewhat.

 To summarize all of this, computer monitors are very far behind TVs, and TVs are behind too.
 LCD should ideally be a dead technology by now.
-The VA LCD panels used by TVs are overall far nicer than what gaming monitors use, although gaming monitors do have as good motion clarity as one can expect from the fundamentally flawed LCD technology (although there is still lots of room for improvement).
-Monitors won't catch up to TVs any time soon.
+The VA LCD panels used by TVs are overall far nicer than what gaming monitors use, although gaming monitors do have as good motion clarity as one can expect from the fundamentally flawed LCD technology (although there is still lots of room for improvement when looking past LCD).
 Our only hope is an OLED takeover.